chirag09491/gitlab/readme_git_tutorial.txt

 >> readme_git_tutorial.txt
-git config --global --edit : to edit the global config for git git commit --amend --reset-author : to update the author for git
+git config --global --edit : to edit the global config for git git commit --amend --reset-author : to update the author for git if you dont want to track a type of file eg a particular extension it is to be added in a .gitignore file